b-valiente/b-valiente.github.io/projects/Roomba.md

 </div>

 <h2 id="Introduction">Introduction</h2>
-We needed to develop a straightforward "paint" program that would accept mouse input from users and let them draw on the screen.
+In ICS 111, this was a solo project that needed to be finished.
+The game's goal was to familiarize us with object-oriented programming.
+It enabled us to use numerous classes and methods and include them into a simple program that would run on its own.

 <h2 id="About">About</h2>

-An easy-to-use graphical user interface (GUI) program that lets the user paint using a selection of colors from the keyboard and a position for the brush strokes from the mouse.
+Given a range of x and y locations, the project generates an object that automatically moves around the screen.
+It must remain inside the confines of the screen and avoid colliding with any of the established walls and borders.
+I had to learn how to use object-orienation and the EZ Java library for the development.

 <h2 id="learning-outcomes">Learning Outcomes</h2>

-I learned more about Java variables and user input with this project.
-It also taught me how to properly assign variable types, organize my code, and deal with documentation when programming.
+Through this project, I improved my object-orientation skills and learned how to code independently.
+I learned more about program functions and arguments as a result.
+By developing my own programming skills and implementing methods and functions, I was able to learn how to use object-oriented programming to solve problems recursively and to code backwards.
 ```